ArtifexSoftware/MuPDF.NET/docs/the-basics/index.rst

     **Taking it further**

-    As with the watermark example you should ensure to be more performant by only referencing the image once if possible - see the code example and explanation on :meth:`Page.insert_image`.
+    As with the watermark example you should ensure to be more performant by only referencing the image once if possible - see the code example and explanation on :meth:`Page.InsertImage`.

     **API reference**